google/cluster-data/README.md

 A **[trace bibliography](bibliography.bib)** provides bibtex data for papers about or derived from these traces.
-If you publish one, please [email](mailto:googleclusterdata-discuss@googlegroups.com) a bibtex entry for it, so it can be added to the bibliography.
-(Try to mimic the format used there as exactly as possible.)
+If you publish one, please [email](mailto:googleclusterdata-discuss@googlegroups.com) a bibtex entry for it (or better yet, send a pull request), so it can be added to the bibliography.
+When you do, please mimic the format used there as exactly as possible.

 # Cluster workload traces
 These are traces of workloads running on Google compute cells.